This 1-week Oman itinerary will help you to discover the best places to visit.

 Hotels in Muscat can be expensive, but the W hotel was well worth it for us.
 The huge pool is open until late, around 11 pm, the rooms are unique, and the rooftop pool is incredible.

 Even if you’re not staying at the hotel, the rooftop terrace is open for anyone wanting a drink or a bite.
-Especially the rooftop bar is relatively quiet.
-We were the only ones visiting on a Saturday.
+The rooftop bar is relatively quiet, and we were the only ones visiting on a Saturday.

 One thing that surprised me is how early the sun goes down.
-So if you are planning to camp with a rooftop tent in Oman you will have to find a spot to sleep quit early.
+So, if you are planning to camp with a rooftop tent in Oman, you will have to find a spot to sleep early.

-This makes the days quit short to be able to visit all the places in Oman.
-So camping one week in Oman becomes much shorter.
+This makes the days quite short to visit all the places in Oman.
+So, camping for one week in Oman becomes much shorter.

 Oman is in the Arabian Peninsula, with neighboring countries the United Arab Emirates, Saudi Arabia, and Yemen.